 Acute or recurrent infections—may have fever, chills, and a

 coughBone and joint painAbdominal painWeight loss, loss of appetiteSwollen lymph nodes, swelling of the liver or spleenDifficulty breathingRash, gum problemsWeakness and fatiguePale skinShortness of breathDecreased energy

-Imaging tests may be done to look for infections or injuries caused by leukemia including: CT scanX-rayUltrasoundMRI scan
+Imaging tests may be done to look for spreading of the tumor, infections, or injuries caused by leukemia: CT scanX-rayUltrasoundMRI scan

 is the use of drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells.
 Multiple are used at the same time, in various combinations.
 Chemotherapy may be used alone or with other treatments like radiation therapy.

 is directed to a specific area to kill the cancer cells.
 May be used during or after chemotherapy for cancer in specific locations, such as in the central nervous system.

 the marrow may be removed, treated to kill cancer cells, and frozen.
 After treatment, the bone marrow is placed back into the body.
 The marrow may also be provided from a healthy donor.
 The marrow with leukemia will be removed and the donated marrow will be delivered after treatment.

 Peripheral blood stem cell transplantation uses immature cells that are found in the blood.
 These cells are removed from the blood before chemotherapy or radiation treatment.
 Once treatment is done, the stem cells are then placed back into the blood.
 The immature cells will grow into healthy white and red blood cells.